hedronvision/bazel-compile-commands-extractor/README.md

 We'd also love to work with you on contributions and improvements, of course!
 Development setup is easy, not onerous; we've got [a great doc to guide you quickly into being able to make the changes you need.](./ImplementationReadme.md) The codebase is super clean and friendly.
 Stepping into the code is a fun and efficient way to get the improvements you want.

 ---

+## Other Projects Likely Of Interest

+If you're using Bazel for the C language family, it's likely you're also in need of a good way of making secure network requests.
+If so, please check out our other project, [hedronvision/bazel-make-cc-https-easy](https://github.com/hedronvision/bazel-make-cc-https-easy).

+---
 *Looking for implementation details instead?
 Want to dive into the codebase?*
 See [ImplementationReadme.md](./ImplementationReadme.md).